Academic accommodations for students who are deaf or hard of hearing and registered with SDS may include:

-A sign language interpreter provides communication access in sign language.
+An interpreter who provides communication access in sign language.
 Interpreting requests for events outside of the classroom will need to be made by the sponsoring department or organization.
 SDS can be utilized as a resource for referral information.

 - Captioning of videos or transcripts of podcasts

 SDS works with classroom instructors to ensure captioned videos or transcribed podcasts are used during class.
 Refer to Media Accessibility Policy below.

 CART is a speech-to-text communication access service.
 A CART provider sits on the side of the classroom and produces text of spoken information using a specific software application.
 The text is displayed simultaneously to one or more students via laptops or tablets.

 CART is a speech-to-text communication access service.
 A CART provider is physically located in a remote location who is able to hear the audio through a microphone system set up in the classroom.
 The CART provider produces text of spoken information using a specific software application.
 The text is displayed simultaneously to one or more students via laptops or tablets via internet.

 - Assistive Listening Device (ALD)s